Section 4. Recorders

 - You may use existing remaining spare recording channels to record the primary radio frequencies of positions using the same priority stated above.

-- At En Route facilities and the ATCSCC, Technical Operations personnel must be responsible for checking and changing recorder tapes, digital audio tapes (DAT), and Digital Audio Legal Recorders (DALR).
+- At En Route facilities and the ATCSCC, Technical Operations personnel must be responsible for checking the DALR or NVR system for alarm conditions.

 REFERENCE-